thedataboy001/E-Commerce-Customer-Behavior-Sales-Analysis--TR/README.md

 | Delivery_Time_Days | Integer | Delivery duration | 3 |
 | Customer_Rating | Integer | Satisfaction rating | 5 |

 ## 🎓 Learning Outcomes

-By working with this dataset, you can learn:
+By working through these notebooks, you will gain hands-on experience in:
-- Data cleaning and preprocessing techniques
+- Data cleaning and preprocessing
-- Exploratory Data Analysis (EDA) with Python/R
+- Exploratory Data Analysis (EDA)
+- Feature engineering for customer analytics
-- Statistical analysis and hypothesis testing
+- Clustering and segmentation
-- Machine learning model development
-- Data visualization best practices
+- Churn prediction modeling
-- Business intelligence and reporting
+- Data visualization and reporting
+## 📊 Example Analyses Performed

+- **Customer Segmentation**: RFM features, K-Means clustering, segment profiling
+- **Churn Prediction**: ML pipelines (KNN, XGBoost), accuracy and classification reports
+- **Sales & Product Analysis**: Trend lines, category breakdowns, device/city analysis
+- **Visualization**: Correlation heatmaps, scatterplots, histograms, time series
+## 📑 How to Use

+1. Open the Jupyter notebooks in this repository.
+2. Run the cells step by step to reproduce the analysis or adapt for your own use case.
+3. Use the dataset files (`ecommerce_customer_behavior_dataset.csv` and `ecommerce_customer_behavior_dataset_v2.csv`) as input.
+4. Review the code comments and markdown explanations for learning and insights.

 ## 📝 Citation